elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ### `do`-blocks and keywords

 As we have seen, keywords are mostly used in the language to pass optional values.
 In fact, we have used keywords in earlier chapters.
-For example, we have seen:
+Let's look at the `if/2` macro:

 ```elixir
 iex> if true do